Timeline

 button :

-You can even choose to use a custom canvas
+You can choose to use a custom canvas

 to set a particular resolution (not binding to an output canvas) :